 Students will receive two award notifications.
 The Merit award accompanies the letter of acceptance for enrollment; the second notice will detail scholarships, loans, or other eligible aid.
 Students are asked to accept, adjust, reduce, or decline their financial award within 30 days of receipt of their award notification.
 Students are expected to read, sign, and return a copy of the Award notification.
 Included in the award package:

 - Financial assistance is awarded for one academic year or less, depending on the number of semesters of intended enrollment.

 - Assistance continues each year provided the student is still eligible to receive aid.
 The amount of federal aid granted and components of the financial aid package may vary from year to year, dependent on need and funding.

 - The ability to provide aid depends not only on the availability of funds but also on the student maintaining Satisfactory Academic Progress, i.e., earning 24 credits per academic year.
 See Maintaining Eligibility for Financial Aid.

-- Part-time students (less than 12 credits per semester) are not eligible for institutional financial awards.
-Federal aid is prorated based on the number of credits taken.
+- Part-time students (less than 12 credits per semester) are not eligible for institutional financial awards, and federal aid is prorated based on the number of enrolled credits.

-- All students receiving federal aid must be working toward a degree or teaching certificate.
+- All students receiving federal aid must be working toward a degree or teaching certificate to maintain eligibility.

 Since changes occur regularly in federal regulations concerning financial aid programs, the information in this catalog may change without notice.
 Additional information about financial aid can be obtained from the Student Financial Aid Services Office.